slemire/slemire.github.io/_posts/2020-04-25-htb-writeup-control.md

 ![](/assets/images/htb-writeup-control/control_logo.png)

-Control runs a vulnerable PHP web application that controls access to the admin page by checking the source IP address of the connection.
-By using the X-Forwarded-For HTTP header we can access the admin page and exploit an SQL injection to write a webshell and get RCE.
+Control runs a vulnerable PHP web application that controls access to the admin page by checking the X-Forwarded-For HTTP header.
+By adding the X-Forwarded-For HTTP header with the right IP address we can access the admin page and exploit an SQL injection to write a webshell and get RCE.
 After pivoting to another user with the credentials found in the MySQL database, we get SYSTEM access by modifying an existing service configuration from the registry.

 ## Summary